Carlos Alvarez College of Business

 A complete application package will include:

-Please note that competitive GMAT/GRE scores may help your chances of admission because along with your GPA, the GMAT or GRE provides a quantitative metric for the M.B.A.
+Graduate admission test scores are no longer required.
+However, please note that competitive GMAT/GRE scores may help your chances of admission because, in addition to your GPA, the GMAT or GRE provides a quantitative metric for the M.B.A.
 Programs Committee to evaluate you as a candidate.
 Further, because the committee uses a holistic approach in evaluating graduate candidates, applicants should not be discouraged if their GMAT or GRE score is average or even slightly below average.

 Degree Requirements